patlov/visualanalytics/docs/report.md

 ## Program Design

-Plotly description....

-### Backend
+### Infrastructure

+We implemented the application GeoClima in python with the IDE PyCharm from JetBrains.
+For visualisation and the frontend we used the python library [Plotly](https://plotly.com/), which delivers easy to use methods with much functionality.

+Some functionality, like API requests or sensor downloads, are implemented multiprocessed using the python library aiohttp and asyncio.

 ### Frontend

-GeoClima consists of 4 Tabs with different functionalities.
+The frontend of our application GeoClima consists of 4 Tabs with different functionalities: [Worldmap](#Worldmap), [Similarities](#Similarities), [Timeseries](#Timeseries) and [Anomaly](#Anomaly).

 #### Worldmap